 Source: Risks and opportunities for systems using blockchain and smart contracts

-In a broad sense, big data for risk assessment is applied in benchmarking, sensor deployment, analytics and predictive modeling.
+In a broad sense, big data analytics in farming risk assessment is applied for benchmarking, sensor deployment, analytics, and predictive modeling.
 Applying these approaches to make predictions using big data can help farmers model and manage risks connected with raising livestock and growing crops.

 Another perfect combo that’s now popular in risk assessment for agriculture is big data-powered smart contracts built on a blockchain platform.
 In agricultural insurance, such an approach converts the complex framework into faster and automated systems.
 Farmers want to make their economic models more resilient, while insurers wish to be more certain as to the insured events.
 Big data can help both farmers and insurers.
 Smart insurance contracts deal with various risks, including natural phenomena.
 Insurers then calculate a premium based on the likelihood of a particular weather event and the impact it would have on livestock or crops at a specific point in time.
 Farmers get paid automatically when the number of occurrences exceeds a predefined threshold.

 The insights into food production offered by big data help customers to establish confidence in food safety and security.
 In both smart agricultural facilities and in fields, devices like sensors, drones, and smartphones capture data at specific locations.
 This enables businesses to carefully collect and consider high-resolution data on humidity, temperature, chemicals, and so on.
 On top of that, data helps consumers find where and how products were grown, transported, and processed.
 It’s yet another motivating factor for producers and logistics agents to maintain quality.

 Data-driven agriculture boosts productivity and helps to fight agricultural-based challenges including food demand and starvation.
 Businesses supported by reliable technology providers have already demonstrated the tangible benefits of smart farming.
 The rate of investments in this domain only confirms the upward trajectory of big data for retail and data-driven agriculture development.